VijayAndroidTest/BackendTask/README.md

 * REST API
 * Render (Backend Deployment)

-Important Note :
+## Important Note
    This project uses in-memory data storage for both Product Service and Order Service.
 If either Render service restarts or is redeployed, previously created products and orders will be cleared.

-To test the Order Service, first create a product using the Product Service API, then use the returned productId when creating an order.
+To test the Order Service:
+1. Create a product using the Product Service API.
+2. Retrieve the returned `productId`.
+3. Use that `productId` when creating an order.
 ---

 ## Project Structure